Senku Ishigami: Reception

+Popularity

 Senku has been a popular character.
 Gadget Tsūshin listed Senku's catchphrase "This is exhilarating!" in their 2019 anime buzzwords list.
-In 2020, Senku was voted the Best Protagonist at the 4th Crunchyroll Anime Awards.
+At the 4th Crunchyroll Anime Awards in 2020, Senku was awarded Best Protagonist.
+Yūsuke Kobayashi's performance as Senku was one of the nominees for Best Voice Artist Performance (Japanese).
 He also topped both Western and Eastern Dr. Stone manga polls from 2019.
 Otaku USA regarded Senku as one of the smartest characters in anime.
 In another Crunchyroll poll, Senku was voted as the most popular character of the series.
-He was once again nominated in the 6th Crunchyroll Anime Awards for the category "Best Boy" for his role in the Stone Wars season of Dr. Stone.
+In 2022, he was also nominated at the 6th Crunchyroll Anime Awards in the "Best Boy" category, for his role in the Stone Wars season of Dr. Stone.
+Two of Senku's international voice actors were nominated for the "Best Voice Artist Performance" category at the eighth edition in 2024, namely Taleb Alrefai (Arabic) and David Brau (Castilian); the former won the award while the latter lost to Joel Gómez Jimenez's Denji, respectively.